-A slip and fall accident can happen anywhere, from a neglected item on the floor at the grocery store, to a freshly mopped one at a friend’s house.
+Slip and fall injuries can happen anywhere, from a neglected item on the floor at the grocery store, to a freshly mopped one at a friend’s house.
 We can try to practice caution in every aspect of our lives, but sometimes, unavoidable accidents can and do happen.
-Whether the liability is found from negligence from you or another party, the most important consideration is your health and getting your potential injuries treated promptly.
+Whether the liability is found from negligence on your part or that of another party, the most important consideration is your health and getting your potential slip and fall injuries treated promptly.

 Causes of Slip and Fall Accidents